cowleyforniastudios/steam-stream/README.md

 It can be inconvenient to dedicate a machine to upload a stream for the entire week of a Steam festival, so it might be preferable to stream it from a cloud server.
 Our [blogpost](https://www.cowleyforniastudios.com/2022/11/10/stream-to-steam-from-command-line) introducing this script has some further background.

 The script is straightforward to use as long as you are comfortable with SSHing into a Linux server.
-The core of the script is an invocation of `ffmpeg` similar to the following ():
+The core of the script is an invocation of `ffmpeg` similar to the following:

 ```
 ffmpeg \